tonistiigi/wasm-cli-plugin/readme.md

 ### Building multi-platform images with wasm support

 Wasm applications are built from Dockerfiles by setting `--platform=wasi/wasm` flag on build. `--platform` is available (without experimental) since Docker 19.03 (only with BuildKit).
-Docker [buildx](https://github.com/docker/buildx) plugin is another way to build and allows specifying multiple platforms together into a single multi-platform image and works with previous Docker engine versions.
+Docker [buildx](https://github.com/docker/buildx) plugin is another way to build and allows specifying multiple platforms together, creating a single multi-platform image, and works with previous Docker engine versions.

 [Automatic platform args](https://docs.docker.com/engine/reference/builder/#automatic-platform-args-in-the-global-scope) can be used in Dockerfiles to efficiently cross-compile  to any architecture with multi-stage builds. https://github.com/tonistiigi/xx repository contains a set of base images that automatically integrate with platform args, requiring no configuration from user to automatically pick the correct toolchain for a specific `--platform` value.